 Significance is feeling important.
 Feeling valued.
-Feeling like you matter.
+Feel like you matter.
 We all have a need to feel significant in some capacity.
 As a customer, you want to feel valued, right?
 You don’t want to be treated like, “NEXT!”

 This works even with a product.
 Example: “Take a photo of you with the product by X date and post it and we will recognize the person with the best video.”